of SF Sketchfests you’ve worked: This is my first!

 Still combing the program for this year’s not-to-miss shows?
 To help you out, we’ve asked staff to share their picks for this year’s fest.

-# of SF Sketchfests you’ve worked: I think this will be my 4th?!
+# of SF Sketchfests you’ve worked: This is my first!

 Why: Alison Brie: The only way I can endorse the resurrection of Hall and Oates songs is when it’s being done by these adorable & talented ladies.
 Also, ”Bored to Death” because of that silver fox, Ted Danson, and Singin’ and Pingin’ because it’s a karaoke dance party…need I say more??

 Favorite SF Sketchfest memory: Last year’s Princess concert

 On her staff photo: I read that overalls were making a comeback, could be the most exciting news of 2014!